teksi/wastewater/docs/en/user-guide/editing/editing.rst

 .. figure:: images/selection_extender_4.png

 Now you have all reaches, that were selected with step 1, but have not been selected in step 2.

 And you have all nodes and catchments, that are connected with these reaches and the records, that were selected before you started to use the Selection extender Tool.

 If you want to start with a new selection of reaches, then click on "Reset reaches memory".

 .. figure:: images/selection_extender_5.png

-If you choose then replace, you clear also the selection of wastewater structures and catchments with your next select, otherwise you can work again with the old selection of structures and catchments.
+If you then choose "Replace",

+- you will clear also the selection of wastewater structures and catchments with your next select,
+- otherwise you can work again with the old selection of structures and catchments.